LRydin/KramersMoyal/paper/paper.md

 It is straightforward to generalise this to any dimensions.
 The relevance and importance of adequate time-sampling was extensively studied and discussed in @Lehnertz.
-Notice here that if the sampling resolution of the process is known, then that is $\Delta t$.

 The Kramers--Moyal coefficients exist on an underlying probabilistic space, i.e., there exists a probabilistic measure assigned to the process, stemming from the master equation describing the family of such processes.
 The conventional procedure, as mentioned previously, is to utilise a histogram regression of the observed process and retrieve, via approximation or fitting, the Kramers--Moyal coefficient.